rdgrainger/ROCO_224/ManipulatorDesignProject/Design_And_Control_Of_Manipulators.md

 ##### Results

-The servos rotated to move the joints in the configurations we set.
+The servos rotated to move the joints to the configurations we set.

 ##### Discussion

-Forward kinematics are working, however this does not showcase redundancy.
+Forward kinematics are working.
+This does not showcase redundancy because the end effector is not kept in place.

+'video of arm moving'

 #### Experiment 2 - Reading positions

 ##### Method

+Move robot to a position by hand, read value of that position.
+Run code to move robot to position just defined.
+We can arrange the robot in multiple positions while holding the end effector in place.
+This gives us a way to showcase redundancy.

 ##### Results
 ##### Discussion